 About Matthew Sabatella

 Matthew Sabatella connects people with music that is woven into the fabric of the United States.
-As a singer, instrumentalist, recording artist, performer, speaker, writer, and content curator, he illuminates the connection between music and the story of the United States.
-He founded and serves as president of Ballad of America, Inc., a 501(c)(3) nonprofit organization whose mission is to preserve and celebrate music from America’s diverse cultural history.
-Also to this end, Sabatella performs regularly as a solo artist and as the leader of the Rambling String Band.
-He is a guest lecturer at Lifelong Learning Institutes at the University of Miami, Florida Atlantic University, George Mason University, and Nova Southeastern University.
+As a singer, instrumentalist, recording artist, performer, speaker, teacher, and writer, he illuminates the connection between music and the story of the United States.
+He performs regularly, both as a solo artist and as the leader of the Rambling String Band.
+He teaches about America’s music, in person and online, at lifelong learning institutes, including Florida Atlantic University, George Mason University, Florida International University, University of Miami, and Nova Southeastern University.
+Matthew teaches others to play, sing, and carry on the music themselves, serving on staff at music camps that include The Swannanoa Gathering Old-Time Week, Blue Ridge Old Time Music Week, and Janie’s Jumpstart Weekend Old Time Camps.

-Matthew Sabatella and the Rambling String Band have released three albums in the Ballad of America series, each with a different historical theme.
-Sabatella sees the possibilities for future recordings and releases as nearly endless.
-He recently debuted America’s Music: From Plymouth Rock to Rock & Roll, a 90-minute multimedia stage show that celebrates the music of America.
-Sabatella looks forward to a long career dedicated to performing, teaching, and carrying on the traditions of the music that he loves.
+Matthew sees the possibilities for future recordings, writings, presentations, and performances as nearly endless.
+He looks forward to a long career dedicated to performing, teaching, and carrying on the traditions of the music that he loves.

 Matthew’s Story